10 Hiding Spots Burglars Always Look First

 Under the mattress

 Burglars will make a beeline to the room with the most valuables.
 “The good stop is always going to be in the master bedroom,” says Chris McGoey, CPP, CSP, CAM, president of McGoey Security Consulting.
 “That’s where you have your clothes, your jewelry, your extra cash, your weapons, your prescriptions—anything of value.”
 Hiding things under the mattress is one of the oldest tricks in the book, so a thief will likely check there for hidden treasures, he says.
-Don’t miss these other 21 secrets burglars won’t tell you.
+Look out for these 13 sneaky signs your home is being watched.

 A thief might rummage through your entire closet—pockets and all—looking for cash or other valuables.
 If you do decide to store valuables in your closet, leave them in a box purposely mislabeled with a boring name (think: “college textbooks 1980” or “baby clothes”) to keep sticky fingers out, suggests McGoey.

 Crooks want to make quick cash off your belongings, so they’ll be sure to browse your medicine cabinet for prescription pills they can sell.
 The pills might not be a concern because you can get a refill easily, but be careful what you store nearby.
 “You want to avoid putting anything of significant value around medication of any kind,” says Siciliano.
 For instance, using an old pill container as a hiding spot for jewels could actually make them a target.
-Find out what the most common time of day for burglaries is (it’s not late at night).
+Learn the 7 ways burglars can break into your home.

 If you’ve thought of the freezer as a sneaky hiding spot, chances are a robber has, too.
 A burglar won’t rummage through your entire stack of frozen peas and fish sticks, but if you leave your treasures in something out-of-place, such as a sock, the thief will be onto you.
 “If you’re going to put something in the freezer, you want to put it in with something that looks legit, like wrapping it in a bag that used to have blueberries in it,” says Siciliano.
 Use the same rule of thumb if hiding anything in a pantry.
 Just give a loved one a heads up so that if anything happens, your valuables won’t be trashed with the rest of your food.